kramble/FPGA-Litecoin-Miner/experimental/README.txt

                    default is 25MHz, so increase it at runtime via the mining script) giving aroung 16khash/sec per LX150 (33khash/sec total for Lancelot).

+LX150-SIXTYFOUR-A  Included for completeness, its performance is quite poor.

 The later versions (LX150-EIGHT onwards) are built in PlanAhead version 14.4 (32 bits) using the following modified synthesis settings (strategy defined in Tools/Options) ...